Movement System

 Green arrows = High Score (Preferred Direction)

-• Angle to target: Are we facing the target?
+• Angle to target: whether it faces the target

 Distance Maintenance

-The AI tries to stay within a tolerance zone around a single desired distance:
+The AI holds a tolerance zone around its desired distance:

 Too Close Comfort Zone Too Far